 K9 Crystal (Chinese)

-One of the most popular types of crystal used in the construction of chandeliers is the K9 crystal, which is the crystal that we use for our product as well.
+One of the most popular types of crystal used in the construction of chandeliers is the K9 crystal, sometimes referred to as K9 glass.
+The letter "K" is a reference to the German word for "crown" (Krone) and the number 9 refers to the lead content of the glass (9%).
+It is the crystal that we use for our products.

 So, what makes K9 crystal the perfect material for your chandelier?